 Parkinson’s disease or PD is a neurodegenerative disease which means that nervous dysfunction is gradual and progressive.
-In other words, it develops slowly and gets worse over time.
+In other words, it develops slowly and gets worse over time, affecting approximately 5 million people throughout the world.
+It is one of the diseases involving extensive ongoing research in the diagnostic and therapeutic areas.
 Most PD patients only discover the condition once signs and symptoms, usually those affecting movement, become obvious and affect daily functioning to a level that they need to seek medical advice.
 However, there are methods to diagnose Parkinson’s disease in the early stages when a person has no signs or symptoms (asymptomatic) or when it is too mild to be evident either to the patient or doctor.
-These diagnostic tests should be conducted routinely on patients who are possibly at risk, like those with a familial history.
-Screening, however, is not as simple as with other conditions as familial Parkinson’s disease accounts for only a small number [… Read More]
+These diagnostic tests should be conducted routinely on patients who are possibly at risk, like those [… Read More]

 Parkinson’s disease is a degenerative disease of the brain where there is progressive depletion of dopamine producing neurons in the substantia nigra, located in the brain.
 Stem cell therapy may possibly offer a solution as it aims at treating this disease by growing new cells to replace the older degenerated ones.